FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/the-stage-and-television-today/1979-02-08-the-stage-and-television-today.md

 layout: post
 title: The Stage and Television Today &#124; 8 February 1979
 maintitle: The Stage and Television Today
+suffix: ": Variety Show To Support Year Of Child"
 subtitle: Light Entertainment News In Brief - Variety Show To Support Year Of Child
 description: Several Artists, including David Jacobs, Paul Daniels, Lena Zavaroni, The Bachelors and many more are all performing for free.
 post_description: Light Entertainment News In Brief - Variety Show To Support Year Of Child - Several Artists, including David Jacobs, Paul Daniels, Lena Zavaroni, The Bachelors and many more are all performing for free.